Tens of thousands march in Baghdad to mourn Soleimani, others killed in U.S. air strike

 "It is necessary to take revenge on the murderers.
 The martyrs got the prize they wanted - the prize of martyrdom."

-Some Iraqis at first reacted with joy to the U.S. strike only to become quickly fearful of the fall-out, particularly for those involved in months of street protests against the Iranian-backed Baghdad government over alleged misrule and corruption.
+Many Iraqis also voiced fear of being engulfed in a major U.S.-Iranian conflict, and of militia reprisals against those involved in months of street protests against the Iranian-backed Baghdad government over alleged misrule and corruption.

 They said that Soleimani and Muhandis had backed the use of force against unarmed anti-government protesters last year and established militias that demonstrators blame for many of Iraq's social and economic woes.

-Protesters now worry they could become a target for reprisals from Shi'ite militias, who had been portraying the wave of anti-government demonstrations as a U.S. conspiracy.

-(Reporting by Ahmed Aboulenein and Maha El Dahan with additional reporting by Kate Holton in London, Parisa Hafezi in Dubai and Nadine Awadallah in Beirut; Writing by Mark Heinrich; Editing by Frances Kerry)
+(Reporting by Ahmed Aboulenein and Maha El Dahan; Additional reporting by Kate Holton in London, Parisa Hafezi in Dubai and Nadine Awadallah in Beirut; Writing by Mark Heinrich; Editing by Frances Kerry)